ceciliacloud/Project1-web-stack-implementation-lamp/README.md

 ![](./images/password.png)

-Once you are satisfied with your password, enter it then type `Y` for “yes” when asked if you want to continue with the password provided.
+Once you are satisfied with your password, enter it then type `Y` for “Yes” when asked if you want to continue with the password provided.

 For the rest of the questions, type `Y` for "Yes" and press "Enter" on your keyboard at each prompt.